hashicorp/field-workshops-consul/INSTRUCTOR_GUIDE.md

-# Introduction to HashiCorp Consul
+# Intro to Consul - Instructor Guide
-## Instructor Guide
-This guide will prepare you to deliver a half-day Introduction to HashiCorp Consul workshop.
+This guide will prepare you to deliver a half-day [Introduction to Consul workshop](https://hashicorp.github.io/field-workshops-consul/oss).
 This workshop content is suitable for HashiCorp community members, prospects and customers.
 The workshop is a combination of lecture slides and hands-on labs that introduce new users to Consul features.
 This workshop focuses on open-source features and is targeted toward new users.
 The workshop may be presented in-person, over the web, or as a self-guided tutorial.

 The workshop alternates between lectures with accompanying slides and hands-on lab exercises.
 New concepts that are introduced in the slides are reinforced in the labs.
 Participants will learn both the theory and practice of Consul.
 As an instructor you should be well familiar with the slide deck and training labs.
 Go through the course and make sure you understand all of the major concepts and lab exercises.